 9 Reasons Why Women Date Older Men

 Now, I have to spill a secret.
-I’ve always liked older men (not in a creepy way though).
+I’ve always admired older men (not in a creepy way though).
 I always had crushes on my professors back in my college days.
-And, when I say "older," I mean guys who are 10-15 years older than I am and not the "old" type who are literally old and saggy.
+And, when I say "older," I mean guys who are 10-15 years older than I am and not the "old" retired type.

-I am always drawn to them; maybe it is their maturity or the way they express their opinions on difficult topics, or it is the way they carry themselves, or maybe it is because they are already self-sufficient.
+I am always drawn to them; maybe it is their maturity or the way they express their opinions on difficult topics and challenge me mentally, or it is the way they carry themselves, or maybe it is because they are already self-sufficient.

 Some people tell me that I may just be looking for a father-figure, but I am not.
 There are a lot of good reasons why some women like me prefer older men, and I am going to enumerate some of them here.